2025 Adjudicators

-The Eastbourne International Singing Competition is delighted to announce the adjudicators for the inaugural competition
+The Eastbourne International Singing Competition is delighted to announce the adjudicators for the 2025 competition

 Gillian Keith is a British-Canadian soprano and a past winner of both the prestigious Kathleen Ferrier Award and the ROSL Singing Prize, and a distinguished graduate of the Royal Academy of Music.
 She made her Royal Opera debut as Zerbinetta in Strauss’ Ariadne auf Naxos, and has sung with leading companies through the UK, Europe and North America.
 Celebrated roles include Poppea (L’Incoronazione di Poppea), Tytania (A Midsummer Night’s Dream), Philine in Thomas’ Mignon, Ginevra in Handel’s Ariodante, The Woodbird (Siegfried), and Pretty Polly (Punch and Judy).
 Her concert repertoire is wide and varied, and has taken her to some of the most prestigious stages around the world, including the BBC Proms, Boston Symphony Hall, Sydney Opera House, Edinburgh Festival and London’s Wigmore Hall, in diverse repertoire from Bach Cantatas to Oliver Knussen’s 2nd Symphony.
 Her recordings include the role of Zerbinetta, Dallapiccola Orchestral Songs, Bach Solo Cantatas, Handel’s Gloria, Nine German Arias, and Messiah, Mozart’s C Minor Mass, and recitals of Debussy, Strauss and Schubert.
 In 2000 she performed throughout John Eliot Gardiner’s Bach Cantata Pilgrimage and can be heard as a soloist on several of the landmark recordings for his label Soli Deo Gloria.
 Known for her beauty of tone, intelligent musicianship, engaging recitals, and charismatic stagecraft, she has a large discography and exciting performance diary with recent highlights including Mark-Anthony Turnage’s Coraline with Royal Opera, Tom Randle’s Love Me To Death for Tête-á-Tête Festival, Haydn’s Creation in Southwark Cathedral, and Hansel & Gretel at Regent’s Park Open Air Theatre.